This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 Metal Grid Bottom Half Behind Vertical Fan

-The metal grid screen laid across the bottom half of the vertical fan, is not meant to be a design or safety feature.
+The metal grid screen laid across the bottom half of the vertical fan, is not meant to be a design or as a safety feature.

 It is part of the tricky effect, which I will explain later in the post.